 Project Manager for the Merger of Two Financial Institutions With a Consolidated Asset Base of Ugx 30 Billion.

-The Merger was Between USESA and FSN, two US Mission Staff Financial Institutions, with a combined membership of over 800.
+Context: The merger was between two US Mission Staff Financial Institutions with a combined membership of over 800

 To carry out equity valuations of the two entities pre-merger, and then determine equity distribution in the merged entity.

 To critically analyze the current business set-up for each entity and identify the linkage between their business vision, mission and approach, and create a shared purpose and vision for the new entity.

 To develop a post-merger corporate strategy and business plan with contingent financial projections, assumptions that examine multiple scenarios that would yield post-merger business success in a highly interactive and competitive environment.

 To develop optimal business processes and contingent policies that support the merged entity’s business plan.